fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Carolyn Thomas Peña, _Empty Pleasure_, Chapter 5: 141--175; Conclusion: 219--228.

 ### Mar 25
+NO CLASS!

-{% include alert.html class='danger' title='Book Review Option' text="
+{% include alert.html class='danger' title='DUE: Book Review' text="
 How does the history of saccharine illustrate the issue of technological risk?
 "%}